ckeditor/ckeditor4-docs/guides/dev/issues_tracker/README.md

 # Issues Tracker Site

 CKEditor issues are handled in the [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues) since the 4.7.0 release which took place on May 25th, 2017.
-The [former tracking system](https://dev.ckeditor.com) is still be available in the read-only mode and all past issues are still available publicly.
+The [former tracking system](https://dev.ckeditor.com) is still available in the read-only mode and all past issues are still available publicly.

 The issues page is used daily by the CKEditor core team to organize and distribute the development workflow.
 It is also the right place to report issues.